-You must submit reports through the portal in line with the grant agreement.
-We will provide sample templates for these reports on business.gov.au and GrantConnect.
+You must submit reports in line with the grant agreement.
+We will provide the requirements for these reports as appendices in the grant agreement.
 We will remind you of your reporting obligations before a report is due.
 We will expect you to report on:

-- progress against agreed project milestones - project expenditure, including expenditure of grant funds - partner contributions directly related to the project - diversity across board, management and research lead positions.
+- progress against agreed project milestones and outcomes - project expenditure, including expenditure of grant funds - contributions of partners directly related to the project.